ClaudioCeppi83/photo_gallery_linux/README.md

-# Photo Gallery v0.1
+# Photo Gallery v0.2.1-alpha

 ## Overview

 Photo Gallery is a simple GTK-based application that allows users to browse images stored in a specified directory.
-The application provides basic navigation features to view images and displays a message if no images are found in the selected directory.
+This version introduces significant improvements in memory management, error handling, and image format flexibility, along with a more robust code structure.

 ## Features

 - **Directory Selection**: Users can choose a directory containing images.
 - **Image Navigation**: Users can navigate through images using "Next" and "Previous" buttons.
+- **Image Zoom**: Users can zoom in and out of images.
-- **Message Display**: If no images are found in the selected directory, a message dialog is displayed.
+- **Message Display**: Displays "No image available" text directly in the viewing area if no images are found or if an image fails to load.
 - **Window Title Update**: The window title is updated to show the current directory.
+- **Dynamic Image Format Support**: Automatically detects and supports all image formats recognized by GdkPixbuf.
+- **Improved Error Handling**: Robust error checking for image loading operations, preventing crashes and providing informative warnings.
+- **Efficient Memory Management**: Utilizes `GPtrArray` for optimized handling of image file lists.
+- **Modular Code Structure**: Encapsulates application state in a dedicated structure, enhancing code organization and maintainability.

 ## Installation